 With support from ihAg and other agencies, Y now lives in his own flat and receives the support he needs.

-During the pandemic, our services may change but our commitment to helping those in a challenging situation will remain.
 Please do not hesitate to contact our support teams, we can, and do, help people every day.